Caterina Cavalieri

 After 1790, Cavalieri gradually withdrew from the stage and retired on 1 March 1793.
 She died unmarried in Vienna in 1801, aged 46.

-Cavalieri is a nonspeaking role in Peter Shaffer's play Amadeus.
+Cavalieri is a nonspeaking role in Peter Shaffer's play Amadeus, where she is portrayed as Salieri's love interest.
 The speaking role of Cavalieri in the 1984 Oscar-winning film based on that play is played by Christine Ebersole and sung by Suzanne Murphy.
 In the film, it is suggested that Cavalieri and Mozart had an affair during the rehearsals of Die Entführung aus dem Serail.